DarigaSeisekeyeva/Blockchainass1/README.md

 # Blockchain Technologies Assignment

-## Project Title: Smart Contract for Receiving and Managing Ether
+## Smart Contract for Receiving and Managing Ether

 ### Project Description
 This project involves the creation and deployment of a smart contract that: